 All that hiking makes me hungry.
 And who, after a nice long hike, ever asks for a kale salad?
-There may be a few, but what I usually hear are requests for a nice double double hamburger from In-N-Out or some sweet and delicious carbs.
+There may be a few folks who will, but what I usually hear are requests for a nice double double hamburger from In-N-Out or some sweet and delicious carbs.
 So here’s an easy recipe for an oft-requested dessert: blondies.
 Blondies tend to be described as ‘blond brownies,’ or brownies without the cocoa.
 I maintain that they’re a dessert on their own merit, with a chewiness that is somewhere between a brownie and a soft cookie.
-The brown sugar and butter give blondies their flavor, enhanced by whatever mix-ins you decide to add.
+The brown sugar and butter give blondies their flavor, enhanced by whatever mix-inyou decide to add.
 I typically add butterscotch chips or Rolo candies, but other chocolate candies, nuts, or chocolate chips work well.
 So without further ado, here is my favorite blondie recipe.

 - 1 cup butter (2 sticks), softened

 - 1 teaspoon baking powder